Bear injures mom, 3-year-old girl at Great Smoky Mountains campground

 The June 12 incident has led authorities to caution visitors against camping in tents and other soft-sided shelters at the Elkmont Campground for the time being.

-“A three-year old girl and her mother received superficial scratches to their heads.
+“A three-year-old girl and her mother received superficial scratches to their heads.
 The father was able to eventually scare the bear from the site and wildlife biologists are monitoring the area,” the National Park Service said in a warning posted on the campground’s reservations website.

-Additional details about the incident have not yet been released.
+The bear was captured by wildlife biologists and euthanized on Monday, June 13, according to the National Park Service.

+“The bear weighed approximately 350 pounds, which is not standard for this time of year, suggesting the bear had previous and likely consistent access to non-natural food sources,” said Lisa McInnis, Chief of Resource Management.
+“In this incident, the bear was likely attracted to food smells throughout the area, including dog food at the involved campsite.
+It is very difficult to deter this learned behavior and, as in this case, the result can lead to an unacceptable risk to people.”

 The Elkmont Campground remains open, but two loop roads are temporarily closed for safety reasons, the park service said in the bear warning.
 Multiple campsites are also now closed.
 Elkmont Campground is located eight miles from Gatlinburg and is the largest and busiest campground in the Great Smoky Mountains National Park.